 The Adams Hall project included a series of murals reflecting different aspects of Oklahoma business life by Craig Sheppard, a fine arts student at the time.
 The murals “illustrate some of the prominent industries in Oklahoma’s economy, including farming, stock… read more

-The entry to the courthouse lobby is flanked by two murals made of marble backed with gold and silver leaf.
-“Exploration” depicts the Native American and Hispanic history of Alameda County, the other “Settling of California” depicts the settlement of… read more
+The entry to the courthouse lobby is flanked by two Federal Art Project murals made of marble backed with gold and silver leaf.
+“Exploration” depicts the Native American and Hispanic history of Alameda County, the other “Settling of California” depicts… read more

 “Youth and Ambition” by Virginia Pitman, was commissioned by the WPA and presently housed in Laramie, Wyoming’s Albany County Library.
 “The painting is divided into several sections.
 One shows men in line to enter a factory.
 Another depicts scientists in… read more